 - Try this Sample Quiz

-- There are 30 questions to complete in 40 minutes
+- There are ten questions to complete in 15 minutes

-- You will be given an overall mark at the end of the quiz as well as a mark for each category
+- You will be given an overall mark at the end of the quiz and a mark for each category

 Questions: